SDFFri 8:11 AM EST

 The FAA requires airports to update their Master Plans about every ten years.
 An airport’s Master Plan serves as both a local planning document as well as a federal planning document by the FAA, which uses airport Master Plans to design and fund the nation’s air and multi-modal transportation network.
 In the late 1980s, Louisville Muhammad Ali International Airport (SDF) prepared its last Master Plan.

 The Federal Aviation Administration (FAA) requires all commercial airports to prepare Master Plans in order to aid the FAA, as well as the individual airport, in providing the necessary resources for the national aviation transportation system to work in concert to meet future capacity needs.
-As with other businesses, to stay competitive in the marketplace and attract and retain a strong customer base, Louisville Muhammad Ali International Airport is embarking on a new, updated Master Plan.
+As with other businesses, to stay competitive in the marketplace and attract and retain a strong customer base, Louisville Muhammad Ali International Airport has prepared a new Master Plan.

 Although each Airport tailors its Master Plan to meet its own specific needs and objectives, all Master Plans work together to determine the future of the nation’s air system.

 The Master Plan for Louisville Muhammad Ali International Airport will serve as a planning tool that offers guidelines for development.
 As such, it must be flexible to allow for changes.
 The Plan is not a precise document, and its recommendations are subject to refinement.
-The Master Plan for Louisville Muhammad Ali International Airport will:
+The Master Plan for Louisville Muhammad Ali International Airport accomplished the following: